Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 They have been burned before when it comes to handing ageing players new deals and the last thing they need is another Ozil-esque mess.

-So, should they receive a decent offer for Lacazette this summer – and the likes of Atletico Madrid and Sevilla both believed to be interested – they should take it.
+So, should they receive a decent offer for Lacazette this summer – and Atletico Madrid and Sevilla are both believed to be interested – they should take it.

 The fee wouldn't be huge but it would at least add to Arteta’s transfer budget and Lacazette’s departure would certainly free up some space on an already bloated wage bill.